 Tara holds leadership positions in a number of bankruptcy and insolvency organizations.
-A member of the International Women’s Insolvency & Restructuring Confederation (IWIRC), Tara is currently the Co-Chair of the IWIRC-New Jersey Network and Vice Director of Fall Programs for the IWIRC International Board.
+A member of the International Women’s Insolvency & Restructuring Confederation (IWIRC), Tara is currently the Co-Chair of the IWIRC-New Jersey Network and U.S. Program Committee Co-Director for the IWIRC International Board.
 Tara is also an active member of the American Bankruptcy Institute (ABI).
 She is currently the Co-Education Director of the ABI Young and New Members Committee and a Contributing Editor of the ABI Journal, overseeing the “Building Blocks” column.
 In addition, Tara is a member of the Lawyers Advisory Committee to the United States Bankruptcy Court for the District of New Jersey, which serves as a two-way conduit between the bankruptcy bar and the Board of Bankruptcy Judges in New Jersey.
 Tara is also involved in a number of other organizations and serves as the Co-Chair of the Morris County Bar Association's Women Lawyers Committee and a member of the Board of Advisors of the Widener University Commonwealth Law School.

 Prior to joining Riker Danzig, Tara served as Judicial Law Clerk to the Honorable Raymond T. Lyons, United States Bankruptcy Judge for the District of New Jersey.
 Tara earned her law degree, magna cum laude, from Widener University School of Law in 2007.
 While pursuing her degree, Tara served as Editor-in-Chief of the Widener Law Journal and received the Widener Law Journal Award for Distinguished Legal Scholarship.
 She was also the recipient of the 2007 American Bankruptcy Institute Medal of Excellence for outstanding performance in her bankruptcy coursework.
 Tara received her undergraduate degree, magna cum laude and Phi Beta Kappa, from Gettysburg College in 2004.